-Keep in mind that the CRA will never waive the fees to less than what’s originally owed.
+Remember that the CRA will never waive the fees to less than what’s owed initially.
 But they might see about waiving some penalty numbers to lessen the amount.

 You may also qualify for a payment plan option.
-You’ll be asked a lot of questions so they can get the full picture though.
+You’ll be asked many questions so they can get the complete picture, though.
 Based on your answers, they’ll tell you whether you’re approved or not and how much your instalments will be.

 I Filed My Taxes but Didn’t Pay, Now What?